-The following month, July 2019, I joined in with ClickinMoms Annual Summer Photohunt which I thoroughly enjoyed.
+The following month, July 2019, I joined in with Click Community Annual Summer Photo Hunt which I thoroughly enjoyed.
+I’ve taken part every year since as well.
 It’s not an online course as such but I really felt my photography improved as the month progressed and I definitely grew as a photographer as I figured out creative ways to interpret the prompts.
-My husband then fulfilled my Christmas wish and bought me three ClickinMoms breakout courses for Christmas that I still have lined up to do – I can’t wait to dive into them.
-I’m also hoping to attend Phlock’s next online summit: The Voice Within, which is a five day online summit they’re offering during lockdown.
-I couldn’t make the first one they held at the start of May though I really wish I had been able to as the feedback and reviews have been overwhelmingly positive.
+My husband then fulfilled my Christmas wish and bought me three Click Community breakout courses for Christmas that I still have lined up to do – I can’t wait to dive into them.

 22. PROPER SPA DAY